 We account for the acquisition of retail design centers and related assets with the purchase method.
 Accounting for these transactions as purchase business combinations requires the allocation of purchase price paid to the assets acquired and liabilities assumed based on their fair values as of the date of the acquisition.
 The amount paid in excess of the fair value of net assets acquired is accounted for as goodwill.

 Goodwill and Other Intangible Assets

 Our intangible assets are comprised primarily of goodwill, which represents the excess of cost over the fair value of net assets acquired, and trademarks.
-We determined these assets have indefinite useful lives, and are therefore
+We determined these assets have indefinite useful lives, and are therefore not amortized.